-Sooke Emergency Support Services are community volunteers available to assist their neighbors in their time of need.
-Whether it is one home affected by a fire or flood or an entire neighborhood threatened by a forest fire, ESS volunteers are trained and able to provide aid, comfort and basic needs to residents of the community through those first critical hours of a disaster.
+Sooke Emergency Support Services members are community volunteers who will make themselves available to assist during an emergency or disaster.
+Whether it is one home affected by a fire or flood, or an entire neighborhood threatened by a forest fire, ESS volunteers are trained and able to provide aid, comfort and basic needs through those first critical hours of a disaster.
 As part of Sooke’s Emergency Program, this volunteer group is a division of Sooke Fire Rescue Service.

 Monthly meetings are now held in the Council Chamber on the 4th Tuesday of each month @ 7:00 p.m.
 No meetings in June, July and August.